lukevenediger/lukevenediger-old-blog/pages/index.md

 ﻿<!--
 template = page
 title = Home
+menu = home
 -->
 ## Welcome to the site
 This is the home page.
+Yes.

 ### Some more interesting info
 Lorem ipsum.